ulyweb/proxmox/scripts/proxmox-ip-change/readme1st.md

+>[!NOTE]
-Of course.
-Here is a comprehensive bash script that automates the process of changing your Proxmox server's IP address.
+>Bash script that automates the process of changing your Proxmox server's IP address.

 This script will:
 * Prompt you for the new IP address (with CIDR) and the new gateway.